2001 Kampung Medan riots: Controversies

 In 2003, Yayasan Strategik Sosial (YSS) executive director Datuk Dr Denison Jayasooria's research paper was accused of falsely blaming the Indian youth for the riots by former Higher Education Minister Datuk Mustapa Mohamad.
 Misinterpretation in Ethnic Relations guidebook used his point without his consultation.
 “Nowhere in my articles on Kg Medan did I state that Indian youths were the sole cause of the Kg Medan tragedy.
 My position is clear that there are a multiplicity of factors and these have to be read in relation to one another,” he said, adding that it was of utmost importance that politicians read the full text.
 MP K. Devamany (BN – Cameron Highlands) stated that his (Datuk Dr Denison Jayasooria) statement is not associated with MIC and not an opinion by MIC too.
 MPs saw red during the debate on the Ethnic Relations guidebook at the Dewan Rakyat, with parliamentarians from both sides of the House questioning the merit of the controversial teaching guide.
 The reply by Higher Education Minister Datuk Mustapa Mohamed, especially on the Kampung Medan riots, irked not only Opposition MPs but also several from the Barisan Nasional.
 Mostly the culprits in Kampung Medan were youths but was not specifically stated any ethnic group.

-Tempromental Solution
+Solution

 They introduce society activities such as the Rukun Tetangga.
 The members of Rukun Tetangga are the residents of the place they are patrolling because who else are better than the ones know those roads.
 The Rukun Tetangga art of the National Unity and Integration Action Plan, has been up since June 2007.